cjpan/frontend-nanodegree-feedreader/README.md

 # Project Overview
-In this project you are given a web-based application that reads RSS feeds.
-That's where you come in.
+In this project I was given a web-based application that reads RSS feeds.
+That's where I come in.

 # How to run the application
 1. Download the application from my GitHub repository: https://github.com/cjpan/frontend-nanodegree-feedreader.